IDoCodingStuffs/python-doodles/freeform-log.md

 ### 11 AM
 Next iteration, I will try removing the padding since these are transformers after all.
 And maybe remove the intermediate encoder layer while at it, just pass directly to head.

+## 1 PM
+So the softmax + bert trick + padding leads to model just not learning at all.
+To rectify, I will try removing padding first.
+I think the problem was softmax actually so gonna remove that too.